DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claims 1 and 18, Sledkov discloses (Figs. 1-6) a plurality of phase shifters (2), wherein each phase shifter comprises a phase shifter cavity (see Fig. 3), phase shifter cavities of the plurality of phase shifter cavities are disposed in parallel (see Fig. 3), two adjacent phase shifter cavities are connected through welding (Examiner’s Note: This limitation is in regards to how the antenna was made, which does not meaningfully provide any structural limitations.
-Therefore, the limitation is treated as a Product-by-Process limitation.
-Since, the structure of Sledkov is found to be substantially identical to the structure claimed by claim 1, the claim is therefore taught by the dislcosure.
-See MPEP 2113.), and the plurality of phase shifter cavities form a reflection plate (4) of the antenna (see Fig. 1).
+Regarding claims 1 and 18, Sledkov teaches (Figs. 1-6) a plurality of phase shifters (2), wherein each phase shifter comprises a phase shifter cavity (see Fig. 3), phase shifter cavities of the plurality of phase shifters are disposed in parallel (see Fig. 3), two adjacent phase shifter cavities of the phase shifter cavities are connected such that the phase shifter cavities form a reflection plate (4) of the antenna (see Fig. 1).

-It would have been obvious before the effective filing date of invention to one of ordinary skill in the art use welding to connect the phase shifter cavities using welding since it has been held to be within the general skill of a worker in the art to employ/use a known technique to improve similar devices (methods, products) in the same way is obvious.
+It would have been obvious before the effective filing date of invention to one of ordinary skill in the art use welding to connect the phase shifter cavities of Sledkov since it has been held to be within the general skill of a worker in the art to employ/use a known technique to improve similar devices (methods, products) in the same way is obvious.
 KSR International Co. v Teleflex Inc., 550 U.S. 398, 415-421, 82 USPQ2d 1385, 1395-97 (2007) Welding provides a secure connection between metal which is well known to a skilled artisan.

-Regarding claims 2 and 19, Sledkov discloses or teaches (Figs. 1-6) wherein each phase shifter cavity comprises a first side wall, first side walls of adjacent phase shifter cavities are connected through welding, and first side walls of the phase shifter cavities of the plurality of phase shifters form the reflection plate (see Fig. 3, top of 2 form 4).
+Regarding claims 2 and 19, Sledkov teaches (Figs. 1-6) wherein each phase shifter cavity comprises a first side wall, first side walls of adjacent phase shifter cavities are connected through welding, and first side walls of the phase shifter cavities of the plurality of phase shifters form the reflection plate (see Fig. 3, top of 2 form 4).

-Regarding claim 6, Sledkov discloses or teaches (Figs. 1-6) wherein the adjacent phase shifter cavities are connected by a continuous weld, or the adjacent phase shifter cavities are connected by a weld having a plurality of segmented welds that are spaced apart (see Fig. 3, rejection of claim 1, parts being welded will fall into one of these categories).
+Regarding claim 6, Sledkov teaches (Figs. 1-6) wherein the adjacent phase shifter cavities are connected by a continuous weld, or the adjacent phase shifter cavities are connected by a weld having a plurality of segmented welds that are spaced apart (see Fig. 3, rejection of claim 1, parts being welded will fall into one of these categories).

 Allowable Subject Matter

-Claims 3-5, 10, 13-15, and 20 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.
+Claims 3-5, 7, 11-12, 14-17 and 20 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.

 Conclusion